seoklee/til/java/effective_java.md

 A nested class should exist only to serve its enclosing class.
 Otherwise, it would be a top-level class.
 There are four types of nested classes. _Static member classes_ , _nonstatic member classes_ , _anonymous classes_, and _local classes_.

 Static member class is the easieest.
 Beest thought as an ordinary class that ahppens to be declared inside another class and has access to all of the enclosing class's members, even those declared private.
 Static member class can be used as public helper class, useful only in conjunction with its outer class.

-Only difference between nonstatic member classes and static member classes is the modifier _static_.
 Nonstatic member class is associated with the _instance_ of the enclosing class.
 You can envoke method on the enclosing method, even obtain a reference to the enclosing instance using the qualified this construct.
 If an instance of a nested class should exist in isolation from an instance of its enclsing, then the nested class must be a static member class.

 One common case of nonstatic member class is to define an Adapter which allows an instance of the outer class to be viewed as an instance of some unrelated class.
 For an example, Map interface's collections views (i.e. Map's keySet, entrySet, and values )